adrian-borovnik/BusTrips/README.md

 # Bus Trips

-A console aplication that reads data from GTFS files and returns arrivig times of buses a given bus stop for 2 hours ahead.
+A console aplication that reads data from GTFS files and returns arrivig times of buses for a given bus stop for 2 hours ahead.

 Application is used by passing 3 arguments:
 * stop id - ID of a bus stop from wich we want to recive arriving times of buses